The “WaterRower GX” – finally a WaterRower that rivals the price of the Concept2 Model D!

 The WaterRower GX Home Rowing Machine comes with the same “maximum” seat comfortability as the higher priced ‘Original’ models but was downgraded to a “medium” level seat/slide smoothness.

-I believe WaterRower makes this distinction to differentiate between the WaterRower GX monorail design and the higher end dual-rail design.
+I believe WaterRower makes this distinction to differentiate between the WaterRower GX monorail and higher-end dual-rail designs.

 However, there were no complaints about any discomfort during the rowing stroke.